spelesky/Research/README.md

 # Summary of Sources:

 The current list of candidates includes 11 sources.
+These 11 sources